Pygmy mulga monitor

-The pygmy mulga monitor (Varanus gilleni), also known as Gillen's monitor or just mulga monitor is a species of lizard in the family Varanidae.
+The pygmy mulga monitor (Varanus gilleni), also known commonly as Gillen's monitor or just the mulga monitor, is a species of lizard in the family Varanidae.
+The species is endemic to Australia.

-Taxonomy
+Taxonomy and etymology

-A description of the species was presented to the Royal Society of Victoria in 1895 by Arthur H. S. Lucas and Charles Frost.
+The original description of the species V. gilleni was presented to the Royal Society of Victoria in 1895 by Arthur H. S. Lucas and Charles Frost.

 The specific name, gilleni, is in honor of Australian anthropologist Francis James Gillen.